rupesh988/aws/README.md

-# aws
-how to access and use aws services
+this repo provides context on hot to use aws services and what are they and how can you utilize them,if any inconvenience or any errors/mistakes feel free to  make a issue or any pull request